Personal Finance

 History of the 401(k)

-While the Revenue Act paved the way for 401(k)s, they didnโ€™t officially become a retirement savings vehicle until 1980.
+While the Revenue Act of 1978 paved the way for 401(k)s, they didnโ€™t officially become a retirement savings vehicle until 1980.
 Consulting company owner Ted Benna was the first person to conceptualize and introduce a 401(k) plan for his employees.
 He also advocated for widespread adoption of this type of plan.
-Today, 401(k) accounts are one of the most popular retirement savings available.
+Today, 401(k) accounts are one of the most popular retirement savings options available.

 What is employer matching?